Do you have what it takes to be a language professional in a complex world?

 – Candidates may apply to one session per year

-– Candidates have the option of two exam centers in France: Paris or Toulouse EXCEPT for admissions to the Conference Interpreting program, which are only held in Paris.
+– Candidates have the option of one exam center in France: Paris

 – Candidates may take exams outside of France with the exception of Conference Interpreting applicants; only the pre-admission exam for this program may be taken outside of France.